-To protect your deployment in production, change the default administrative password, as described in "To Change the Default Administrator Password" in the Integrator's Guide.
+To protect your deployment in production, change the default administrative password, as described in "Change the Administrator User Password" in the Authentication and Authorization Guide.

 You should now see the Dashboard screen, with quick start cards for common administrative tasks. with the connectors and managed objects associated with that configuration.